dengyipu/weilong.github.io/content/authors/admin/_index.md

 Weilong is a PhD student in Management in Information System at Krannert School of Management, Purdue University.
 He was a PhD student in the Department of Civil & Environment Engineering at Carnegie Mellon University.

 His research applies statistical models and optimization methods to solve complex operations problems.
-He was fortunately advised by Professor Alexandre Jacquillat at Heinz College, Carnegie Mellon University.
+He was fortunately advised by Professor [Alexandre Jacquillat](https://mitsloan.mit.edu/faculty/directory/alexandre-jacquillat), now at Sloan School of Management, [Massachusetts Institute of Technology](http://www.mit.edu/).

 In addition to his research, Weilong worked with Norfolk Southern Railway and Citi Bank, Shanghai to resolve real-world operational problems in transportation, logistics and organization.
 He received a Master of Science in Advanced Infrastructure System from CMU, a Bachelor of Science in Physics from Fudan University.